corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 # Corda Enterprise Edition 4.12 upgrade guide

-This upgrade guide outlines the steps for migrating your Corda 4.11 node to version 4.12 while maintaining backwards compatibility with earlier Corda 4 versions.
+This upgrade guide outlines the steps for migrating your Corda 4.11 node to version 4.12 while maintaining backwards compatibility with earlier Corda 4.x versions.

 {{< note >}}
 The steps from this guide only work for direct upgrades from Corda 4.11 to 4.12.
 If you have any nodes on versions 4.10 and below, you must upgrade them to 4.11 first.
-To do that, consult the relevant upgrade documentation.
+To do that, consult the relevant release upgrade documentation.
 {{< /note >}}

 ### Background

-Corda 12 uses upgraded versions of Kotlin 1.9 and Java 17.
-When designing Corda 4.12, we tackled the issue of having a backchain of transactions verified using Kotlin 1.2 and Java 8 by the earlier versions of Corda.
+Corda 4.12 uses upgraded versions of Kotlin 1.9 and Java 17.
+When designing Corda 4.12, we tackled the issue of having a backchain of transactions and verified using Kotlin 1.2 and Java 8 by the earlier versions of Corda.

 If a Corda 4.12 node were to be part of a network of mixed Corda 4.x versions, a Corda 4.12 node would not be able to verify a contract verified by an earlier Corda node compiled using Kotlin 1.2.
 Similarly, an earlier version of Corda node would not be able to verify a new Corda 4.12 contract that was using Kotlin 1.9.